Clark Griffith: Death and legacy

 In October 1955, Griffith was in the hospital with neuritis when he suffered a stomach hemorrhage.
 Though he appeared to be improving, Griffith died a few days after he was hospitalized.
 He was nearing his 86th birthday.

 After his death, newspaper accounts described Griffith's longtime relationships with U.S. presidents.
 During World War I, he successfully petitioned Woodrow Wilson to allow the continuation of baseball.
 He did the same with Franklin D. Roosevelt during World War II.
 He had also begun a tradition of presidents throwing out the ceremonial first pitch at a season's first Opening Day game, which started with William Howard Taft.
 When the Baseball Hall of Fame was being built and was looking for baseball memorabilia, Griffith donated several photographs of these presidential first pitches.

 League president Will Harridge called Griffith "one of the game's all-time great figures."
 Griffith was survived by his wife, who died of a heart attack two years later.
 He and his wife had no children, but they raised several relatives.
 One of those relatives was Calvin Griffith, who was informally adopted by Clark and Addie at the age of 11.
 Calvin took over the team after his uncle's death and led efforts to have the club moved to Minnesota and become the Twins.
-The younger Griffith held on to the team until 1984, when he sold it to Carl Pohlad–ending the Griffith family's 65-year ownership of the franchise.
+The younger Griffith held on to the team until 1984, when he sold it to Carl Pohlad, thus ending the Griffith family's 65-year ownership of the franchise.
 Another nephew, Sherry Robertson, played infield and outfield for the Senators and the Philadelphia Athletics in the 1940s and 1950s.

 A monument was erected in honor of Griffith at Griffith Stadium.
 After the stadium was demolished in 1964, the obelisk was moved to Robert F. Kennedy Memorial Stadium, where the Washington Nationals played between 2005 and 2007.
 A collegiate baseball league, the National Capital City Junior League, was renamed in honor of Griffith after his death.
 The league suspended operations in 2010.